thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

 ThoughtSpot _DOES NOT_ translate formulas, or metadata entered by the user.
 For example, if you name a visualization 'Quarterly Sales' in any variant of English and subsequently change the locale to a variant of French, the visualization remains 'Quarterly Sales' and does not become 'Ventes trimestrielles'.
 If you specify a currency when uploading data, that currency does not change when the locale changes.

-Here is an example of a locale change from the default, American English, to Spanish.
+Here is an example of a locale change from the default, American English, to Español.

 ![Locale change -- Español]({{ site.baseurl }}/images/locale-spanish.png "Locale change -- Español")